aaevans03/startup/notes.md

 Take one part out, and all the other parts will work around it

-The layers here build up:
+The protocol layers for communication here build up:

 - **Application layer:** HTTP, SSH, etc.
 - **TCP:** typing in an address is the same as looking at port 80 or 443.